Transporting the World, from New Zealand to New York

-MWH is passionate about helping its clients develop and manage their transportation assets and systems to reflect rapidly changing financial and cultural requirements.
+MWH, now part of Stantec, is passionate about helping its clients develop and manage their transportation assets and systems to reflect rapidly changing financial and cultural requirements.
 We provide integrated, whole-of-life solutions that are appropriate to local needs and reflect world best-practice in terms of efficiency, reliability and sustainability.
 Our portfolio of projects, from road maintenance, engineering and construction to transportation infrastructure, demonstrates the breadth and depth of our global capabilities, while our many award wins point to our proven performance in delivery.

 Our expertise comes from over 40 years in the planning, design and construction management of international transport projects.
 Collectively we have successfully delivered projects for new and upgraded subways, metropolitan and light railways, motorways, rural roads, canals and public transport facilities in Asia Pacific, Americas and Europe.

 Our network and asset management expertise and supporting tools are world-class.
 We have set the global benchmark for managing and optimizing the maintenance and operation of urban and rural road networks, and are rapidly building a strong reputation for our asset recovery programs, particularly helping communities rebuild their transport assets after natural disasters.

 MWH is committed to sustainable transport and provides a full range of consulting services for the design and delivery of busways, park-and-ride facilities, as well as bicycle and pedestrian strategies and infrastructure.